yordigenet/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float :- a script that prints a number with two decimal places.

-14-decimal_to_hexadecimal :- a script that converts a number from base 10 to base 16.
+100-decimal_to_hexadecimal :- a script that converts a number from base 10 to base 16.

-100-rot13 :- a script that encodes and decodes text using the rot13 encryption.
+101-rot13 :- a script that encodes and decodes text using the rot13 encryption.

-101-odd :- a script that prints every other line from the input, starting with the first line.
+102-odd :- a script that prints every other line from the input, starting with the first line.

-102-water_and_stir :- a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.